HoelzelJon/High-School-CS-Projects/README.md

 Each player has 2 hands.
 Each hand can have 1-4 fingers raised at a time.
 To start, both players have one finger raised on each hand.
 If one of your hands ever has 5 or more fingers raised, that hand is then dead.
-Each turn, you have two options.
+Each turn, you have two options:

 -You can hit one of your opponent's hands with one of yours.
 When you do this, your opponent's hand gains the number of fingers that you hit with (i.e. if you hit on the first turn, one of your opponent's hands would then have 2 fingers raised)

 -You can pass some of your fingers from one hand to the other.
 This can be done to bring back a dead hand, or even to intentionally kill a hand.
 However, you cannot pass such that your hands are still effectively the same (i.e. 2 on one hand + 1 on the other cannot be passed to become 1 on one hand + 2 on the other)

 Based on these rules, the second player can always win, assuming they play correctly.
 Try it yourself!
 If you run the main method of MainGame, you can face off against the undefeated computer.
 (Note: the hands are numbered 0 and 1, because arrays.  hand 0 is on the left and 1 is on the right)